History of the battery: Common alkaline batteries

-Nickel-hydrogen and nickel metal-hydride
+Nickel–hydrogen and nickel–metal hydride

 The nickel–hydrogen battery entered the market as an energy-storage subsystem for commercial communication satellites.

 The first consumer grade nickel–metal hydride batteries (NiMH) for smaller applications appeared on the market in 1989 as a variation of the 1970s nickel–hydrogen battery.
 NiMH batteries tend to have longer lifespans than NiCd batteries (and their lifespans continue to increase as manufacturers experiment with new alloys) and, since cadmium is toxic, NiMH batteries are less damaging to the environment.

-Lithium and lithium-ion batteries
+Alkali metal-ion batteries

-Lithium is the metal with lowest density and with the greatest electrochemical potential and energy-to-weight ratio.
-The low atomic weight and small size of its ions also speeds its diffusion, suggesting that it would make an ideal material for batteries.
+Lithium is the alkali metal with lowest density and with the greatest electrochemical potential and energy-to-weight ratio.
+The low atomic weight and small size of its ions also speeds its diffusion, likely making it an ideal battery material.
 Experimentation with lithium batteries began in 1912 under American physical chemist Gilbert N. Lewis, but commercial lithium batteries did not come to market until the 1970s in the form of the lithium-ion battery.
 Three volt lithium primary cells such as the CR123A type and three volt button cells are still widely used, especially in cameras and very small devices.

 Three important developments regarding lithium batteries occurred in the 1980s.
 In 1980, an American chemist, John B. Goodenough, discovered the LiCoO2 (Lithium cobalt oxide) cathode (positive lead) and a Moroccan research scientist, Rachid Yazami, discovered the graphite anode (negative lead) with the solid electrolyte.
 In 1981, Japanese chemists Tokio Yamabe and Shizukuni Yata discovered a novel nano-carbonacious-PAS (polyacene) and found that it was very effective for the anode in the conventional liquid electrolyte.
 This led a research team managed by Akira Yoshino of Asahi Chemical, Japan, to build the first lithium-ion battery prototype in 1985, a rechargeable and more stable version of the lithium battery; Sony commercialized the lithium-ion battery in 1991.
+In 2019, John Goodenough, Stanley Whittingham, and Akira Yoshino, were awarded the Nobel Prize in Chemistry, for their development of lithium-ion batteries.

 In 1997, the lithium polymer battery was released by Sony and Asahi Kasei.
 These batteries hold their electrolyte in a solid polymer composite instead of in a liquid solvent, and the electrodes and separators are laminated to each other.
 The latter difference allows the battery to be encased in a flexible wrapping instead of in a rigid metal casing, which means such batteries can be specifically shaped to fit a particular device.
 This advantage has favored lithium polymer batteries in the design of portable electronic devices such as mobile phones and personal digital assistants, and of radio-controlled aircraft, as such batteries allow for a more flexible and compact design.
 They generally have a lower energy density than normal lithium-ion batteries.

-In 2019, John B. Goodenough, M. Stanley Whittingham, and Akira Yoshino, were awarded the Nobel Prize in Chemistry, for their development of lithium-ion batteries.
+High costs and concerns about mineral extraction associated with lithium chemistry have renewed interest in sodium-ion battery development, with early electric vehicle product launches in 2023.